Black Friday 2020 PC gaming deals: the best deals you can get today

 US deals:

-My favourite budget gaming headset, the Logitech G432 will be down to just $40 on November 23rd, matching Best Buy’s previous early Black Friday deal on it from earlier this month.
+My favourite budget gaming headset, the Logitech G432 can now be snapped up for just $40, matching Best Buy’s previous early Black Friday deal on it from earlier this month.
+If you want to save even more money, though, then you can get the stereo model, the G322, for even less at just $30.

 - Corsair HS60 Pro – $40 from Newegg (down from $70) – LIVE FROM NOV 26th